Newick: Rail transport

-Until 17 March 1958, the village was served by Newick and Chailey railway station on the East Grinstead to Lewes line, part of which remains as the Bluebell Railway.
+The village was formerly served by Newick and Chailey railway station on the East Grinstead to Lewes line, part of which remains as the Bluebell Railway.
 The line was closed by the Branch Line Committee long before British Rail's Beeching Report.
 The next station north was Sheffield Park and the next station south was Barcombe.
 Sheffield Park is still used by the Bluebell Railway.